SNodeC/snode.c/README.md

 | --------------------------- | ---------------------------------------------------- | ------------------------------------------------------------ |
 | `--ipv6-only=[true, false]` | `instance.getConfig().setIPv6Only(bool only = true)` | By default if a IPv6 socket is created on Linux it is a dual-stack socket also using IPv4 addresses.
 In case this flag is set to `true` a pure IPv6 socket is created. |

-# Using more than one Instance in an Application
+# Using More Than One Instance in an Application

 SNode.C is designed to run multiple Server and Client Instances in one Application.